 RSPB Strumpshaw Fen

-Enjoy almost 5 miles of nature trails through reedbeds, meadows, and woodlands in the Yare Valley.
+Enjoy almost five miles of nature trails through reedbeds, meadows, and woodlands in the Yare Valley.
 You can watch kingfishers, bitterns, marsh harriers and more from three viewing hides.
 They have hot drinks and snacks for sale at reception and there are plenty of picnic tables.

 RSPB Buckenham Marshes